 Through April 20, 2022, Experian, TransUnion and Equifax will offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com to help you protect your financial health during the sudden and unprecedented hardship caused by COVID-19.

 Why doesn't my credit score update or change?
-The last date on my credit score says September 2014.
-I have been working hard since then to bring everything up-to-date and it is not reflecting in my score.
+The last date on my credit score says September 2018.
+I have been working hard since then to bring everything up to date and it is not reflecting in my score.

-It sounds like you are logging in to a service of some kind and viewing an old score and possibly on old credit report online.
-If you have not ordered a new credit report and score since September of 2014, then you may still see the same score from that date each time you log in.
+It sounds like the service you are using is displaying an old score based on an old credit report.
+If you have not ordered a new credit report and score since September 2018, then you may still see the same score from that date each time you log in.

-Keep in mind that there are many different scores, and that different scoring systems have different criteria and different numerical ranges.
-Because of that, your score may vary substantially from one lender to another, depending on the model they choose.
+Keep in mind that there are many credit scoring systems, and each one may have different criteria and different numerical ranges.
+Because of that, the credit score you receive may vary substantially from one lender to another, depending on the model they choose.

-While the numbers can vary considerably, the risk factors tend to be very consistent from one score to another.
-By paying attention to the factors that are affecting your score you will be able to gain a solid understanding of how to improve your overall creditworthiness, and improve all of your credit scores.
+Checking your credit score and your credit report frequently and paying attention to your unique risk factors will help you gain a solid understanding of how to improve your overall creditworthiness and improve all of your credit scores.